Additional Certification Policies

 - The title of any graduate certificate program must contain the words "Graduate Certificate Program."
 Only Pennsylvania Department of Education certification programs may include the word "certification."

 Additional Requirements for the Master of Education Degree

 In addition to fulfilling these requirements, candidates for certain master of education degrees must give evidence of successful teaching experience approved by the department chairperson.
-Other experiences in lieu of this requirement must be approved by the relevant department and the vice provost and Dean of Graduate Studies.
+Other experiences in lieu of this requirement must be approved by the relevant department and the vice provost and Dean of The Graduate School.

 All educators holding Pennsylvania public school certification including Intern, Instructional I and II, Educational Specialist I and II, Administrative, Supervisory, Letters of Eligibility, and all vocational certifications are affected by the requirements of Act 48.
 Educators must maintain their certifications as active by earning six collegiate credits or six PDE-approved, in-service credits or 180 continuing education hours or any combination of the above every five calendar years.
 Note: Each collegiate or in-service credit is equal to 30 continuing education hours.

 Pennsylvania Act 24 of 2011 provided for a two-year suspension of most Act 48 continuing professional education requirements for school educators and leaders.
 The Act 48 suspension began August 29, 2011.
 During this moratorium period educators may continue to accrue Act 48 credits, which will be credited to the compliance period in effect as of August 29, 2011.
 Educators with continuing education periods ending on or after August 29, 2011 will have their expiration date extended by two years.
 Additional information about the moratorium can be found at the Pennsylvania Department of Education website.

 Commonwealth regulations also provide for certification as an educational specialist to those persons who successfully complete an approved program of study and have the recommendation of the preparing institution.
 The Educational Specialist Certification is issued on two levels.